The-Ryan-Lin/NHS_Appointment_Analysis/README.md

 Finally, To better understand reasons for missed appointments, new measurements categories like reason for missed appointment or whether a mail, text, telephone reminder was given could be implemented into sub ICB data management systems.

+"Our recommendations include hiring more staff, sending more reminders during low attendance months, adopting telehealth and digital health solutions, and implementing more synchronized database management.
+Additionally, collecting data on reasons for missed appointments would provide deeper insights for future analysis."

 ## The working order of how this project was approached is shown below and corresponds to chapters seen in the Jupyter Notebook